gragusa/CovarianceMatrices.jl/README.md

 ## Introduction

-This package provides types and methods useful to obtain consistent estimates of the long run covariance matrix of a random process.
+This package provides types and methods useful to obtain consistent estimates of the long-run covariance matrix of a random process.

 Three classes of estimators are considered: